The Eco Travel Guide to Napa Valley: Get Lost in Wine Country

 Little Saint

 Nestled in Healdsburg in the heart of Sonoma Wine Country, this restaurant features an entirely plant-based menu that puts local farms first.
-The eatery’s menus change seasonally depending on what product can be sourced locally, but you can expect to dine on the likes of fresh, raw veggies, dips like hummus and cashew spread, and stuffed chard greens.
+The eatery’s menus change seasonally depending on what products can be sourced locally, but you can expect to dine on the likes of fresh, raw veggies, dips like hummus and cashew spread, and stuffed chard greens.

 What to do